AfzalivE/Android-app-generators/readme.md

-# YMCA : Yeoman MVP Clean Architecture for Android
+# Yeoman MVP RxJava : Yeoman MVP RxJava for Android
-YMCA is a [Yeoman](http://yeoman.io) generator to scaffold an Android application based on the [Google's sample ToDo list](https://github.com/googlesamples/android-architecture/tree/todo-mvp/) which illustrates the [MVP pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) and clean architecture principles.
+YMCA is a [Yeoman](http://yeoman.io) generator to scaffold an Android application based on the [Google's sample ToDo list](https://github.com/googlesamples/android-architecture/tree/todo-mvp/) which illustrates the [MVP pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) and some clean architecture principles.

 You can use it to bootstrap an application project to save time for instance.
-It may also help if you consider diving into the ToDo sample and familiarize with the MVP pattern or the Clean Architecture concepts.
+It may also help if you consider diving into the ToDo sample and familiarize with the MVP pattern.

+It also uses Loaders to create Presenters that survive configuration changes based on [Presenter surviving orientation changes with Loaders](https://medium.com/@czyrux/presenter-surviving-orientation-changes-with-loaders-6da6d86ffbbf#.si50hutro).

 ## Installation
 ### Install Yeoman